-These B2B marketing trends will doubtless impact 2020 marketing strategies.
+These B2B marketing trends will doubtlessly impact 2020 marketing strategies.
 The likelihood of blogging becoming part of a business’s marketing strategy is even greater in B2B commerce than it is in B2C.
 We can see in other statistics about blogs in the B2B ecosystem that the nature of buyers and their information expectations are more aligned to blogging than many other forms of marketing.

 Such content marketing statistics confirm that the most tangible way to link your business to a buyer’s need is to show the awesome results similar companies get when they choose your products or services.
 Digital marketing trends show that these case studies tend to be the preferred information gathering tool for a very high number of B2B buyers.

 This makes targeted and relevant content extremely useful in influencing buyers’ decisions when you or your representatives aren’t around to do so in person.